What To Do in Paris' 11th Arrondissement

 Rue Jean-Pierre Timbaud

-In competition for the best foodie street in town, rue Jean-Pierre Timbaud is bursting with what makes the 11e so unique.
-Grab a Laffa (flatbread sandwich) or a falafel bowl at Nour, a Levantine street food spot that’s a must for lunchtime bites.
-Or test the only pepperoni pizza in Paris at Rori (between Rori and OOBATZ, Jay claims there’s no other pizza worth eating in Paris).
-The Hood is some of the best Singaporean food you’ll find in Paris (and they do incredible donuts across the street at Nonette alongside the best Bàhn Mí in the 11e).
+In competition for the best foodie street in town, rue Jean-Pierre Timbaud is bursting with what makes the 11th so unique.
+Test the only pepperoni pizza in Paris at Rori (between Rori and OOBATZ, Jay claims there’s no other pizza worth eating in Paris).
+The Hood is some of the best Singaporean food you’ll find in Paris (and they do incredible donuts across the street at Nonette alongside the best Bàhn Mí in the 11th).
 Finish your night at fifty-fifty for a cocktail because seriously, you could spend an entire day and never leave this street (you might even end up clubbing at L'Alimentation Générale down the street if the slew of dive bars here doesn’t do it for you).

 Square Maurice-Gardette